kivlor/ludum-dare-35/LOG.md

 Also, pretty sure there's a memory leak.
 I left the game on the kill screen while I was freshening up and came back to an almost unresponsive machine 😳 I might look at that first thing tomorrow then move onto sound.

+### 17/04/2105

+#### 08:35

+Day 2!
+Starting out by quickly implementing a menu state then I'm going to try tackle the shift mechanic.
+Giving myself until 10:00 to get that working and then I'll move on to adding some sounds 😬

+#### 09:00

+Spent some time refactoring, adding a menu state and procastinating on the shift mechanic...

+#### 09:48

+10am is looming and I've made very little progress on the shift mechanic, fuck! pushing my 'switch to sounds' deadline to 11am as the shift mechanic is vital.

+Sounds _should_ be easy enough, I basically need:
+* running sound
+* crash sound
+* shift sound

+If I get time I'll go back and add a little tune to play in the background as well.

+#### 11:00

+Still working on shift mechanic, sooon.

+#### 11:43

+I've spent the last 40 minutes or so refactoring because I thought my initil track shif implementation was causing ta crash.
+Turns out there was an infinate loop happening when trying to determine the next track 😩 The current refcator _is_ simpler mind you so I'll stick to it.

+#### 11:54

+I've crashed Chrome so many times in the last hour.
+I think it's time for a cup of tea...

+#### 12:38

+Still struggling with the shift mechanic.
+I have a super weird bug with the terrain layers not reset when they should and it's really staring to hurt my.
+If I can't work this out by 1pm then I'm going to grab lunch and come back to work on sounds.

+#### 13:10

+Shift mechanic done!
+There are bugs to clean up but that can come after I work on the sounds.
+But before any of that I'm going to post a progress update and go eat some lunch 😋